-This web-log, “the poet analyst,” is prompted by my recent appreciation for the work of Adam Phillips a British literary psychoanalyst and literary essayist.
-Phillips uncanny writing bridges a gap between psychoanalysis and literature that fascinates my most personal clinical experiences.
-He approaches analysis as a body of literature, perhaps a literary genre.
+This weblog, “the poet analyst,” is prompted by my recent appreciation for the work of Adam Phillips a British clinical psychoanalyst and literary essayist.
+Phillips uncanny writing bridges a gap between psychoanalysis and literature that fascinates my most personal, clinical experiences.
+He approaches analysis as a body of literature, a literary genre.
 He is both stylistic and profound.
 His twists, and turn of thought, in one complete sentence, often feels like a thrill ride through a garden of words.

-From the start, Phillips engages the reader in lesser known writings of Freud.
+From the start, Phillips engages the reader in the lesser-known writings of Freud.
 In one case he discusses an issue of literature using a 1908 Freud article on Creative Writing as an extension of childhood play.

 In literature, the words are the clues to everything.
-Phillips makes a point that psychoanalysis has replaced god, and our religion is one in which we worship “The Word,” a delightful play on words, if nothing else.
-Not a bad beginning from which to weave a tale about our origins in a time when the science or art controversy goes on as the culture develops.
+Phillips makes a point that psychoanalysis has replaced God, and our religion is one in which we worship “The Word,” a delightful play on words if nothing else.
+A beginning from which to weave a tale about our origins in a time when the science or art controversy goes on as the culture develops.

-There is a kind of “worshipping the word” fundamentalism to psychoanalysis and its appeal to a particular sub-group of society known for its participation in the liberal arts.
+There is a “worshipping the word” fundamentalism to psychoanalysis.
+It appeals to a particular sub-group of society known for its participation in the liberal arts.
 A psychoanalysis is an arrangement of narratives, dialogues, monologues and cryptically deceptive word use attempting to rearrange mental concepts into acceptable, if not enjoyable, mental conceptions of the human condition–in general and in particular.

 The mind is a linguistic phenomenon organized around both acquisition and competency.
-A human infant is born with a capacity to learn a language, or several languages, in the earliest years of living.
+A human infant is born with a capacity to learn a language, or several languages, in the earliest years.
 The perception and organization of our world are translated into symbolic cues that make up the language that the infant is born into.
 In this way, the language learning shapes the early world of emerging perception.
 Language emerges with infant development.
 One end of the spectrum is pre-linguistic and the other end is oratory and literature.
-Learning is thus a guide-post for mental formulations, the unique manner in which custom, ability, & environment converge upon the psyche and becomes the result of understanding, or a resulting conception of chaos and conflict–the unorganized mind.
+Learning is thus a guide-post for mental formulations.

 In his book, Missing Out, Phillips takes up the notion of what we might call the overly-analyzed mind.
 The near OCD of chasing the next right view, the next right manner, the next right perspective–all in the name of having a better life to live rather than living the life that we have.

 Going back to Freud, Phillips reminds us that an analysis does not bring happiness or conflict-free existence, it might not even bring clarity.
 But if these are not the golden ends of an analysis, what is the golden end?
-It is no wonder that Phillips turns to the literature of the ages for his clues about the human condition.
+Phillips turns to literature for his clues about the human condition.
 He is equally comfortable in the world of Othello as he is in the world of Winnicott.
 Phillips is a writer, a literary essayist that uses the tenants of psychoanalysis as a pushing-off point to study the intricate machinations of our clever mental capacity, the divided mind in the active and the passive voices of the ego, the self, and the id.

 Joan Acocella* in The New Yorker piece titled, This is your Life: A psychoanalytic writer urges to just deal with it, Acocella writes: